sesto-dev/next-prisma-tailwind-ecommerce/README.md

 MAIL_SMTP_SERVICE = 'Gmail'
 ```

-4. Run `npm run dev`, the app should be running in `localhost:3000`!
+3. Run `npm run dev`, the app should be running in `localhost:3000`!

+## Content & Config

+All configs and contents are located inside the `config` folder.

 ## Deployment